Aliko Dangote: South Africa

 His company Dangote Cement entered into a joint venture with JSE-listed Sephaku Holdings to build and manage Sephaku Cement in South Africa.
-It is among South Africa's largests cement manufacturers.
+It is among South Africa's largest cement manufacturers.
 Dangote Cement owns 64% of the project.

 Benin

 Dangote's business interests extend to Benin Republic, where he has invested in his cement business.
 His company, Dangote Cement, has established a cement plant in Benin.

 Ghana

 In Ghana, Dangote established a cement plant in Ghana and has supported import of cement and other commodities.

 Criticisms

 In a 2014 Op-ed on Vanguard News, former Director General of the Nigerian Broadcasting Service Sa'adatu Modibbo Kawu questioned Dangote's source of income.
 He wrote that Dangote benefits from Nigeria's market especially after the country's transition to civil rule.
 He cites the National Bureau of Statistics of Nigeria writing that many Nigerians have gotten poorer.
 While criticising Forbes for celebrating Dangote, he called it "an uber-capitalist magazine".

 Dangote was alleged to have supported Obasanjo's presidential election in 1999, hence, Obasanjo provided him with "exclusive" import rights of cement, sugar, and rice.
 In a dated 2007 diplomatic cable that appeared on WikiLeaks in 2011, the US consul general in Lagos Brian Browne suggested that Dangote was given preferential treatment in exchange for funding Obasanjo's reelection campaign in 2003.
 Dangote dismissed the claim.